ligato/docs/docs/plugins/db-plugins.md

 Datasync defines the interfaces for the abstraction of data synchronization between app plugins and different backend data sources such as data stores, message buses, or RPC-connected clients.

-Data synchronization is about multiple data sets that need to be synchronized whenever a particular event is published.
-The event can be published by:
+Data synchronization addresses the situation when multiple data sets must by synchronized as a result of a published event.

+Examples of components that publish events.

-- database (when particular data was changed);
+- database upon updates to data
-- message bus (such as consuming messages from Kafka topics);
+- message bus consuming messages from Kafka topics
-- or by RPC clients (using GRPC or REST calls ).
+- RPC clients using GRPC or REST API calls

-The data synchronization APIs are centered around watching and publishing data change events.
+The data synchronization APIs are centered around watching, and publishing data change events.
 These events are processed asynchronously.

 The data handled by one plugin can have references to the data of another plugin.
-Therefore, a proper time/order sequence of data resynchronization between plugins needs to be maintained.
+Therefore, a proper time/order sequence of data resynchronization between plugins must be maintained.
 The datasync plugin initiates a full data resync in the same order as the other plugins have been registered in Init().

 !!!
 Note
-    In the discussions that follow, the term `agent` is used to describe a server.
-A KV data store holds data/configuration information for multiple agents (servers).
-Mechanisms are introduced to propagate  data/configurations changes from the KV data store to the different agents.
-In addition these changes may require a resynchronization.
+    In the discussions that follow, the term `server agent` is used to describe a server.
+A KV data store holds data/configuration information for multiple server agents.
+Mechanisms are introduced to propagate  data/configurations changes from the KV data store to the different server agents.
+These changes may require a resynchronization.

+---

-### Watch data API
+### Watch Data API

-Watch data API (see `Watch data API Functions` figure below) is used by app plugins to:
+The watch data API is used by plugins to:

-- Subscribe to channels for data changes using `Watch()`, while being "abstracted away" from the particular message source such as etcd.
+- Subscribe to channels for data changes using `Watch()`, while being "abstracted away" from the particular message source such as an etcd server.
 - Process a full Data RESYNC (startup & fault recovery scenarios).
 Feedback is provided to the user of this API (e.g. success or error) via callback.
 - Process Incremental Data CHANGE.
-This is an optimized variant of RESYNC, where only the minimal set of changes (deltas) needed to required to reach synchronized state is propagated to plugins.
-Again, feedback to the user of the API (e.g. successful configuration or an error) is returned via callback.
+This is an optimized variant of RESYNC, where the minimal set of changes (deltas) to reach synchronized state are propagated to plugins.
+Feedback to the user of the API (e.g. successful configuration or error) is returned via callback.

 ![datasync][datasync-image]
 <p style="text-align: center; font-weight: bold">Watch data API Functions</p>

-This API define two types of events that a plugin be able to process:
+This API defines two types of events that a plugin should support:

 - Full Data RESYNC (resynchronization) event triggers a resync of the entire configuration.
-This event is used after an agent start/restart, or for a fault recovery scenario (e.g. when the agent's (i.e. server) connectivity to an external data source is lost and restored).
+This event is used after an agent start/restart, or for a fault recovery scenario (e.g. when the agent's connectivity to an external data source is lost and restored).
 - Incremental Data CHANGE event triggers incremental processing of configuration changes.
 Each data change event contains both the previous and the new/current value.
 The Data synchronization is switched to this optimized mode only after a successful Full Data RESYNC.

+---

-### Publish data API
+### Publish Data API

-Publish data API (see `Publish data API Functions` figure below) is used by app plugins to asynchronously publish events with data change values and still remain abstracted away from the target data store, message bus or RPC client(s).
+The publish data API is used plugins to asynchronously publish events with data change values and still remain abstracted away from the target data store, message bus or RPC client(s).

 ![datasync publish][datasync-publish-image]
 <p style="text-align: center; font-weight: bold">Publish data API Functions</p>
 ## Data Broker

-The Data Broker abstraction (see `Broker and Watcher APIs Functions` figure below) is based on two APIs:
+The Data Broker abstraction is based on two APIs:

-* **Broker** - used by app plugins to `pull` (i.e. read) data from a data store or `push` (i.e. write) data into the data store.
+* **Broker** - used by plugins to `pull` (i.e. read) data from a data store or `push` (i.e. write) data into the data store.
 Data can be retrieved for a specific key or by running a query.
 Data can be written for a specific key.
 Multiple writes can be executed in a transaction.
-* **Watcher** - used by app plugins to WATCH data on a specified key.
-Watching means to monitor for data changes and receive a notification as soon as a change occurs.
+* **Watcher** - used by plugins to `watch` data on a specified key.
+Watching means to monitor for data changes, and receive a notifications upon any change occurring.

 ![db][db-image]
 <p style="text-align: center; font-weight: bold">Broker and Watcher APIs Functions</p>

-The Broker & Watcher APIs abstract common database operations implemented by different data stores such as etcd, Redis and Cassandra.
-Still, there are major differences between key-value-based & sql-based data stores.
-Therefore the Broker & Watcher Go interfaces are defined in each package separately; while the method names for a given operation are the same, the method arguments are different.
+The broker amd watcher APIs abstract common database operations implemented by different data stores such as etcd, Redis and Cassandra.
+Still, there are major differences between KV-based and sql-based data stores.
+Therefore the broker and watcher Go interfaces are defined in each package separately; The method names for a given operation are the same, the method arguments are different.

-### KV data store
+---

+### Keyval Package

-The `keyval` package defines the client API to access a key-value data store.
+The `keyval` package defines the client API for accessing a KV data store.
 It is comprised of two sub-APIs:

 - `Broker` supports reading and manipulation of key-value pairs.
 - `Watcher` provides functions for monitoring of changes in a data store.

-Both interfaces are available with arguments of type `[]bytes` (raw data) and `proto.Message` (protobuf formatted data).
+Both interfaces are available with arguments of type `bytes` (raw data) and `proto.Message` (protobuf-formatted data).

-The `keyval` package also provides a skeleton for a key-value plugin.
+The `keyval` package also provides a skeleton for a KV data store plugin.
 A particular data store is selected in the `NewSkeleton` constructor using an argument of type `CoreBrokerWatcher`.
 The skeleton handles the plugin's life-cycle and provides unified access to data stores implementing the `KvPlugin` interface.

+---

 ## etcd

-The etcd plugin provides access to an etcd key-value data store.
+The etcd plugin provides access to an etcd KV data store.
 The host or server where the etcd data store is running is also known as an etcd server.

 ### Configuration